Our mission is quite simple. We keep people connected – every hour of every day.

 Communications is a growing industry, and in the future we will continue to build faster and more reliable systems.

-We undertake a diverse range of projects at Broadcast Australia.
+We undertake a diverse range of projects at BAI Communications.
 This has allowed me to gain significant exposure to project accounting.
 Project accounting is my speciality, and where my interests lie.

 I think of my role as being very analytical.
 It’s about putting the numbers in context, and finding opportunities for improvement.
 Being able to identify opportunities and alerting management to such concerns before they become major issues, makes me feel proud and valued.